tom-con/weather-program/README.md

 ## Getting Started

+_If you are just interested in the WeatherService.cs, please see [here](./Services/WeatherService.cs)._

 This project requires dotnet-sdk @ 2.1.
 You can download that [here](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview1).

 * Run the project with `dotnet run`.